What to expect at our Development Centre

 The second part of the case study exercise will be a one-on-one discussion with an assessor, providing the opportunity to evaluate both the group and your own performance during the session.
 Try and be as honest and reflective as possible, demonstrating your ability to give a thoughtful and considered account of your performance.

-You will be asked to deliver a pre-prepared seven-minute lesson.
+You will be asked to deliver a pre-prepared four-minute teaching episode.
 The assessors will be looking for you to demonstrate your ability to communicate your topic to pupils in an appropriate and creative manner.
-Once your lesson is over you will be asked to make a structured written evaluation of your performance, which will also form part of the assessment.
+Once your teaching episode is over, our assessors will give you feedback to incorporate into a second delivery of the task.
+You will then re-deliver your teaching exercise with this feedback in mind.

-Seven days before your Development Centre you will be emailed detailed information and guidance on the seven-minute sample teaching lesson you’ll teach on the day.
+Seven days before your Development Centre you will be emailed detailed information and guidance on the sample teaching episode you’ll teach on the day.

-Once you know the ‘title’ of your lesson, give yourself time to prepare: do your research, prepare any materials and practise on friends and family to get an idea of your timings.
-Think about what would make an excellent lesson from a pupil’s perspective when planning your lesson content.
+Once you know the ‘title’ of your teaching episode, give yourself time to prepare: do your research, prepare any materials and practise on friends and family to get an idea of your timings.
+Think about what would make an excellent lesson from a pupil’s perspective when planning your content.
 It's best to remember that this isn't a "presentation", but a lesson to engage and inspire.

-Remember that your self-evaluation after the lesson is also being assessed and is just as important for your final result.
+Remember that your self-evaluation after the teaching episode is also being assessed and is just as important for your final result.

 Adjustments at the Development Centre